 Michigan law requires that every child who is 6 years old before December 1 and under 18 must attend school or comply with the homeschool law.
 Parents are authorized to notify a school district in writing that their child has parental permission to stop attending school (or complying with the homeschool law) as early as the child’s 16th birthday.

 HSLDA believes that a parent-issued diploma and transcript should be sufficient to demonstrate that a child has completed a secondary education.
 However, even if your child is beyond compulsory school attendance age, there may be situations where you would want to continue to follow the requirements of a home education option recognized under Michigan law until your child graduates from high school (filing a home education notice, keeping attendance and other records, etc.).
 These records may be requested in some situations, such as obtaining a driver's license if your child is a minor, enlisting in the military, applying to colleges, or demonstrating eligibility for Social Security benefits.
 If you are a member of HSLDA and would like additional details, please contact us.

 If you want to start homeschooling during the school year and your child is currently enrolled in a public or private school, HSLDA recommends that you formally withdraw your child from that school.
 If you are going to start homeschooling after the school year is over, and your child is considered enrolled for the following year, we recommend that you withdraw your child before the next school year begins, so that the school does not mark your child as absent or truant.

 We invite you to become a member of HSLDA to receive specific advice about withdrawing your child from school and starting to homeschool.
 Local schools may have specific forms or withdrawal procedures.
 HSLDA members are eligible to receive individualized advice about whether complying with those procedures is advisable or required.
-HSLDA members are also eligible to use the sample letter of withdrawal for Michigan available in Member Resources to correspond with school officials.
+HSLDA members can also use the sample letter of withdrawal for Michigan available in Member Resources to correspond with school officials.